JustMaier/webrtc-link/issues.md

 peerConnection.createOffer(offerOptions)
 ```

+- Work to fix this is ongoing on the following branch [google-chrome-rtcrtptransceiver](https://github.com/shanebloomer/webrtc-link/tree/google-chrome-rtcrtptransceiver).
-- When the RTCRtpTransceiver API has been implemented remove the offerOptions from createOffer.
+- When the RTCRtpTransceiver API becomes stable in Chrome remove the offerOptions from createOffer.
+- In the future `unified-plan` will become the default.

 ## Microsoft Edge